Skip to content

 Montagne de Bueren

-A feat of engineering, characteristic of the breakthroughs of the 19th century, the Montagne de Bueren allowed a direct link between the barracks and citadel in the city centre.’
+A feat of engineering characteristic of the 19th-century breakthroughs, the Montagne de Bueren allowed a direct link between the barracks and citadel in the city centre.
 The 374-step staircase is a free public landmark that can be visited at any time.

-At the top of the staircase you can enjoy scenic views of Liège from one of the highest spots in the city.
-This is definitely an item on our bucket list of things to do in Belgium!
+From one of the city’s highest spots, the top of the staircase offers scenic views of Liège.
+This item is on our bucket list of things to do in Belgium!

 Montagne de Buere

-If you’re looking for more information, why not check out our article on Things to do in Belgium, where we discuss activities city by city as well as our top free things to do in Belgium.
-We also have a fun list of things you didn’t know about Belgium, so you can brush up on your knowledge of the country before you visit!
+If you want more information, why not check out our article on Things to do in Belgium?
+We discuss city-by-city activities and our top free things to do in Belgium.
+We also have a fun list of things you didn’t know about Belgium so you can brush up on your knowledge of the country before you visit!

 Leave a comment